-Half Moon arose when a young couple met over 30 years ago.
+Half Moon began with a young couple in 1982.
 One had fashioned a poncho from a wool blanket while hitchhiking the American landscape.
 The other sought an alternative to mindless consumption and “fast” fashion.

-Living on the road, the couple began designing and crafting other types of garments, and were soon swept up by the Renaissance Faire circuit.
+Living out of tipi and then a repurposed school bus, the couple began designing and crafting other types of garments, and were soon swept up by the Renaissance Faire circuit.
 Half Moon would eventually show up at fairs and festivals all over the country.
 The signature cloaks, coats, capes, and jackets steadily gained in notoriety.

-Today, Half Moon’s base of operations lies in the North Fork Valley of Western Colorado.
+Today, Half Moon remains in the family with a base of operations in Western Colorado.
 We still maintain booths at three Renaissance Fairs (King Richard’s Faire, New York, and Maryland) and have developed a loyal customer base both in the U.S. and abroad.

 Half Moon seeks an end to “fast” fashion–we believe in the value of well-designed, well-crafted, beautiful clothing that lasts.
 We pride ourselves on building and fostering trade relationships between small business owners.
-If you are an artisan and would like to work together, get in touch!
+If you are an artisan and would like to discuss possibilities with Half Moon, get in touch!

 All of our garments are handmade in Delta, Colorado.
-We like wool because it’s recyclable, biodegradable, and requires significantly less energy to produce than many man-made fibers.
-Plus, it's water resistant, warm, and quiet in the woods!
-Our wool comes from the oldest and longest continuously-operating wool mill in the country.
-We are proud to be a part of the “Made in America” fashion movement, and excited to be pursuing more sustainable practices in our production, including experimenting with alternative fabrics.
+We’ve used wool since our beginnings because it’s water resistant, warm, and quiet in the woods.
+It’s also recyclable, biodegradable, and requires significantly less energy to produce than many man-made fibers.
+Our wool comes from the oldest and longest continuously-operating wool mill in the U.S. We are proud to be a part of the “Made in America” fashion movement, and excited to be pursuing more sustainable practices in our production, including the use of alternative fabrics.
 Read more about our garments.

 Most of our buttons are sourced from Ecuador via the Tagua Initiative from Conservation International.
 Tagua nut, or “vegetable ivory,” is a sustainable resource – by buying it we (and you) are supporting small communities in Ecuador and helping to conserve the Amazon rainforest.
 We also use antler and clay buttons locally made by artisans in Western Colorado.